stonepros/stone/doc/releases/firefly.rst

   values for the aio variants.

-* The radosgw init script (sysvinit) how requires that the 'host = ...' line in ceph.conf, if present, match the short hostname (the output of 'hostname -s'), not the fully qualified hostname or the (occasionally non-short) output of 'hostname'.
+* The radosgw init script (sysvinit) how requires that the 'host = ...' line in stone.conf, if present, match the short hostname (the output of 'hostname -s'), not the fully qualified hostname or the (occasionally non-short) output of 'hostname'.
 Failure to adjust this when upgrading from emperor or dumpling may prevent the radosgw daemon from starting.